 People come to Sanare Today to:

-- To feel better and regain control of their lives
+- Feel better and regain control of their lives

-- To learn how to manage and overcome depression, anxiety or addiction
+- Learn how to manage and overcome depression, anxiety or addiction

-- To experience a smooth and supportive transition when being discharged from an inpatient or residential facility
+- Experience a smooth and supportive transition when being discharged from an inpatient or residential facility

-- To prevent the need for an inpatient or residential facility stay
+- Prevent the need for an inpatient or residential facility stay.

 M.L. recently left college on a medical withdrawal.
 She was struggling with getting work done, trouble in attending classes consistently, and feeling overwhelmed.
 If the work couldn’t be perfect, it didn’t get done or was done at the last possible moment.
 M.L. avoided interactions with roommates, ate alone and slept most of the time.